 The second-generation Mercedes-Benz C-Class debuted in 2001 and lasted until 2007.
-Mercedes made a variety of changes to the numerous models and body styles during the car's lifespan.
+Mercedes made a variety of changes to the numerous models and body styles during this generation's run.
 The initial models were the C240 (168-hp V6) and C320 (215-hp V6) sedans.
 These were joined the following year by a C320 wagon and the C230 Kompressor two-door hatchback coupe (192-hp supercharged four-cylinder).
-The C32 AMG also showed up for 2002 fitted with a 3.2-liter supercharged V6 producing 349 hp.
-Mercedes' 4Matic all-wheel-drive system became available for 2003 on sedan and wagon body styles, while the C320 two-door hatchback, C240 wagon and supercharged C230 sedan arrived.
+The C32 AMG also showed up for 2002, outfitted with a 3.2-liter supercharged V6 producing 349 hp.
+The Mercedes 4Matic all-wheel-drive system became available for 2003 on sedan and wagon body styles, while the C320 two-door hatchback, C240 wagon and supercharged C230 sedan arrived.
 A variety of Sport upgrades debuted for particular models for 2004, while the following year saw freshened exterior styling and a revised interior.
 The C32 AMG was also replaced for 2005 with the C55 AMG, which featured a 362-hp V8.

-The original Mercedes-Benz C-Class debuted in 1994 as a replacement for the small 190-Class sedan.
+The original Mercedes-Benz C-Class debuted in 1994, replacing the small 190-Class sedan, and ran through 2000.
 With more room, a more luxurious cabin and styling that mimicked the larger E-Class, the first C-Class could be had with four-cylinder (C220) or six-cylinder (C280) power, with output ranging from 148 to 194 hp.
-There was no wagon offered at all during this generation's run (1994-2000).
 Safety has always been a priority with Mercedes, and as such the C-Class benefited from the early adoption of such technologies as stability control, emergency brake assist and side airbags.
-Performance of the base C rose through the years, as the 2.2-liter four gave way to a 2.3-liter, which was then replaced by a 2.3-liter supercharged unit.
+Performance of the base C models rose through the years, as the 2.2-liter four gave way to a 2.3-liter, which was then replaced by a 2.3-liter supercharged unit.

-The hot-rod AMG versions started in 1995 with the C36 that featured a 268-hp inline-6.
+A major change was the addition of the hot-rod AMG versions, starting in 1995 with the C36, which featured a 268-hp inline-six.
 Serious firepower arrived in 1998 with the debut of the C43, whose 4.3-liter V8 pumped out 302 hp.
-Die-hard enthusiasts should know that only automatic transmissions came with the AMGs, though this hardly hurt the performance of these fast little sedans.
+Die-hard enthusiasts should be aware that only automatic transmissions came with the AMGs, though this hardly hurt the performance of these fast little sedans.

-Either way, used-car shoppers should know that the Mercedes C-Class historically scores well in crash tests, and ownership satisfaction is generally quite high, with consumers praising its handling, ride and reliability.
+Used-car shoppers should know that the Mercedes C-Class historically scores well in crash tests and ownership satisfaction is generally quite high, with consumers praising its handling, ride and reliability.
 However, maintenance is typically costly.

 If you are looking for older years, visit our used Mercedes-Benz C-Class page.